What is available

 MindGenius has support for task and team project planning.

-Location: This software is available on all public access PCs and it can be provided for a managed desktop on request.
+Location: Available on all open access PCs and it can be provided for a managed desktop on request.
 "Free" take home licenses for MindGenius are now available under our latest deal for current staff and students at the university.
 Please visit the website below for more information:

-This software converts paper documents into electronic formats for editing, using optical character recognition.
+Convert paper documents to electronic formats for editing using optical character recognition processing.

-It is especially useful for people with a visual impairment who can then use something like Dragon Naturally Speaking to read the text aloud.
+It is especially useful for people with a visual impairment who can then use something like ZoomText or Texthelp Read & Write to read the text aloud.

 This can be particularly useful for reading lists where the originator of a document cannot make an alternative format available, but care must be taken to comply with relevant legislation such as copyright law.